All your questions about Capturiant answered.

 Yes, listing your project on Capturiant Clear does not obligate you to use Capturiant’s services for registry or exchange after your project has been verified and validated.
 The choice remains entirely with the project developer.

-While Capturiant Clear primarily offers visibility and exposure, developers who choose Capturiant as their registry and exchange will receive comprehensive support through the verification and validation process, including access to our network of approved verifiers and validators.
+While Capturiant Clear primarily offers visibility and exposure, developers who choose Capturiant as their registry and marketplace will receive comprehensive support through the verification and validation process, including access to our network of approved verifiers and validators.

 Capturiant Clear enables investors and credit buyers to discover and engage with a diverse range of environmental projects at their early stages, offering opportunities for early collaboration and investment.